 All of this can seem a little scary.
 Some have even nicknamed it the “vampire facial” but the benefits of PRP and microneedling are well worth the initial shock.
 Once your blood is drawn and put into the centrifuge, your clinician will apply a numbing agent to relieve any discomfort.
 The PRP is applied in conjunction with the microneedling procedure allowing the PRP to be absorbed more thoroughly and evenly.
 While there isn’t really any downtime, you may experience some swelling and redness after the procedure.
 Ice is recommended to relieve this and you should not apply any makeup for at least 24 hours after being treated.

 PRP Facial Rejuvenation at Vive

 Our philosophy on facial aesthetics is to enhance one’s natural beauty and to refresh the soul.
 We understand that undergoing any type of aesthetic treatment can be a big step.
-At Vive Medical Weight Loss and Aesthetics, from the moment you enter our office, our goal is to put you at ease and make the experience as comfortable as possible.
+At Vive Aesthetics and Wellness, from the moment you enter our office, our goal is to put you at ease and make the experience as comfortable as possible.

 We are proud to offer PRP in conjunction with state-of-the-art microneedling treatments administered with the SkinPen by Bellus Medical.
 We also offer PRP treatment to promote hair growth If you’d like to learn more about PRP or microneedling and find out if they’re right for you, schedule a consultation today!